All Products

 Prerequisites

-4. Turn on the SSL Encryption switch.
+4. On the SSL tab, turn on the SSL Encryption switch.

 5. In the Enable SSL Encryption dialog box, click Enable SSL Encryption.

-Step 2: Download the CA certificate
+Download the CA certificate

 PG_USER=<AccessKey ID>

-PG_PASSWORD=<AccessKey Secret>
+PG_PASSWORD=<AccessKey secret>

 PG_SSLMODE=<SSL Mode>